Justice Department's independence is threatened as Trump's team asserts power over cases and staff

 In a letter to Sassoon, Bove said case prosecutors would be subject to internal investigations.

-Bondi defended the decision to drop the case, asserted in a Fox New interview Friday that Adams was targeted after he criticized the Biden administration's immigration policies.
+Bondi defended the decision to drop the case, asserting in a Fox News interview Friday that Adams was targeted after he criticized the Biden administration's immigration policies.
 Her chief of staff, Chad Mizelle, said prosecutors who refused the dismissal order have “no place at DOJ.”

 “The decision to dismiss the indictment of Eric Adams is yet another indication that this DOJ will return to its core function of prosecuting dangerous criminals, not pursuing politically motivated witch hunts," Mizelle said in a statement that accused prosecutors without evidence of "disordered and ulterior motives."